-Revenues
+5. Revenues

 - a.
 Federal and state grants are recognized as revenues in the period the related expenditures are incurred, if applicable, or when the Council is entitled to the grants.
-However, these grants are subject to compliance audit and adjustment by grantor agencies.
-Grant revenues received for expenses, which are disallowed, are repayable to the grantor. - The receivable balances presented in the accompanying combined balance sheet are recorded at net realizable value.
+However, these grants are subject to compliance audits and adjustment by grantor agencies.
+Grant revenues received for expenses, which are disallowed, are repayable to the grantor. - b.
+The receivable balances presented in the accompanying combined balance sheet are recorded at net realizable value.

-Expenditures
+6. Expenditures